ibarne/Predictive-Analytics-for-Fetal-Distress-patients/README.md

 # Predictive-Analytics-for-Fetal-Distress-patients
-Predictive Analytics to detect Fetal Distress using Predictive Modelling
+Predictive Analytics to detect Fetal Distress using Predictive Modelling The dataset consists of measurements of fetal heart rate (FHR) and uterine contraction (UC) features on cardiotocograms classified by expert obstetricians.

 # Data Set Information: